evoteum/kubernetes-lab/README.md

 [//]: # (REQUIRED)
 [//]: # (Explain what the thing does.
 Use screenshots and/or videos.)

-Add your username and public SSH key to users.yaml then you can `kubectl` to your hearts content.
+Add your username and public SSH key to users.yaml so that you can SSH to the boxes.
+Get a kubeconfig file to `kubectl`.

 [//]: # (Extra sections)
 [//]: # (OPTIONAL)